 Issued patents can provide protection for varying periods of time, depending upon the date of filing of the patent application, the date of patent issuance and the legal term of patents in the countries in which they are obtained.
 In general, patents issued for patent applications filed in the United States can provide exclusionary rights for 20 years from the earliest effective filing date.
 The term of United States patents may be extended by delays encountered during prosecution that are caused by the USPTO, also known as patent term adjustment.
-In addition, in certain instances, the term of an issued U.S. patent that covers or claims an FDA approved product can be extended to recapture a portion of the term effectively lost as a result of the FDA regulatory review period, which is called patent term extension.
+In addition, in certain instances, the term of an issued U.S. patent that covers or claims an FDA approved product can be extended to recapture a portion of the term effective/yl lost as a result of the FDA regulatory review period, which is called patent term extension.
 The restoration period cannot be longer than five years and the total patent term, including the restoration period, must not exceed 14 years following FDA approval.
-The term of patents outside of the United States varies in accordance with the laws of the foreign jurisdiction, but typically is also 20 years from the earliest effective filing date.
-However, the actual protection afforded by a patent varies on a product-by-product basis, from country-to-country and depends upon many factors, including the type of patent, the scope of its coverage, the availability of regulatory-related extensions, the availability of legal remedies in a particular country and the validity and enforceability of the patent.
+The term of patents varies in accordance with the laws of the foreign jurisdiction, but typically is also 20 years from the earliest effective filing date.
+However, the actual protection afforded by a patent varies on a product-by-product basis, from country-to-country and depends upon many factors, including the type of patent, the scope of its coverage, the availability of regulatory-related extensibility of legal remedies in a particular country and the validity and enforceability of the patent.

 The patent positions of companies like ours are generally uncertain and involve complex legal and factual questions.
 No consistent policy regarding the scope of claims allowable in patents in the field of oncology has emerged in the United States.
 The relevant patent laws and their interpretation outside of the United States are also uncertain.
-Changes in either the patent laws or their interpretation in the United States and other countries may diminish our ability to protect our technology or product candidates and could affect the value of such intellectual property.
+Changes in either the patent laws or their interpretation in the United States and could affect the value of such intellectual property.
 In particular, our ability to stop third parties from making, using, selling, offering to sell or importing products that infringe our intellectual property will depend in part on our success in obtaining and enforcing patent claims that cover our technology, inventions and improvements.
 We cannot guarantee that patents will be granted with respect to any of our pending patent applications or with respect to any patent applications we may file in the future, nor can we be sure that any patents that may be granted to us in the future will be commercially useful in protecting our products, the methods of use or manufacture of those products.
-Moreover, even our issued patents may not guarantee us the right to practice our technology in relation to the commercialization of our products.
-Patent and other intellectual property rights in the pharmaceutical and biotechnology space are evolving and involve many risks and uncertainties.
-For example, third parties may have blocking patents that could be used to prevent us from commercializing our product candidates and practicing our proprietary technology, and our issued patents may be challenged, invalidated or circumvented, which could limit our ability to stop competitors from marketing related products or could limit the term of patent protection that otherwise may exist for our product candidates.
-In addition, the scope of the rights granted under any issued patents may not provide us with protection or competitive advantages against competitors with similar technology.
-Furthermore, our competitors may independently develop similar technologies that are outside the scope of the rights granted under any issued patents.
-For these reasons, we may face competition with respect to our product candidates.
-Moreover, because of the extensive time required for development, testing and regulatory review of a potential product, it is possible that, before any particular product candidate can be commercialized, any patent protection for such product may expire or remain in force for only a short period following commercialization, thereby reducing the commercial advantage the patent provides.
+Moreover, even our issued patents may not guarantee us the right to practice our technology in relation to the commercially useful on and other intellectual property rights in the pharmaceutical and biotechnology space are evolving and involve many risks and uncertainties.
+For example, third parties may have blocking patents that could be used to prevent us from commerciallzing our product candidates and practicing our proprietary technology, and our issued patents may be challenged, invalidated or circumvented, which could limit or ability to stop competitors from marketing related products or could limit the term of patent protection that otherwise may exist for our product candidates.
+In addition, the scope of the rights granted under any issued patents may used patents, for these reasons, we may face competition with respect to our product candidates.
+Moreover, because of the extensive tim